 Wilde weighs in on the key details of heartworm disease –

 “Heartworms enter the dog or cat’s body when it is bitten by a mosquito.
 The immature forms travel through the bloodstream and then mature in the heart and major blood vessels of the heart and lungs.
 Heartworm disease is the clinical sign that we see secondary to worms living in the heart and associated blood vessels.”

-If your pet comes in contact with an afflicted mosquito, there is a chance they could become infected with heartworm disease.
+If your pet comes in contact with an afflicted mosquito, there’s a chance they could become infected with heartworm disease.
 If you have any cause for concern, please seek medical care and reach out to your veterinarian.
-For instance, your veterinarian can run tests for heartworm disease and start a treatment plan.
+For instance, your veterinarian can run tests for heartworm diseaseand start a treatment plan.

 Signs of heartworm disease

 Essentially, heartworm in dogs and heartworm disease for all pets alike can be a difficult disease to detect as a pet owner.
 However, it definitely helps to know the signs your pet may display.
-Further, if you are concerned your cat has contracted heartworm disease, please know that felines might not display any signs of disease before the illness takes its course.
+Further, if you’re concerned your cat has contracted heartworm disease, please know that cats may not display any signs of disease before the illness takes its course.

-If you feel your pup is showing signs of heartworm disease, consider the following:
+If you feel your dog is showing signs of heartworm disease, consider the following:

 Each pet is different and might react differently to a mosquito bite.
 In the meantime, if you suspect your pet has been bitten, take notes on your pet’s health and behavior.
 Consult with your veterinarian if you see anything out of the ordinary or see any changes with your pet.